mel-pom/Capstone/README.md

 - **Responsive Design**: Mobile-friendly interface that works on all devices
 - **Delete Confirmations**: Safety dialogs to prevent accidental deletions

+## IMPORTANT NOTE TO GET STARTED
+- Initial users have a "staff" role; you will need an admin account to use some of the features and assign a new user to be an admin.
+See Dev Log for admin account username and password to start.

 ## 📋 Tech Stack

 ### Frontend